이 페이지는 아직 한국어로 제공되지 않으며 번역 작업 중입니다. 번역에 관한 질문이나 의견이 있으시면 언제든지 저희에게 연락해 주십시오.

 1. Click Run Workflow at the top of the Security Signal panel.

-2. In the search modal, enter the name of the workflow you want to run.
-Select the workflow.
+2. In the search modal, enter the name of the workflow you want to run and select it.
+Only workflows with security triggers appear in the list.

 3. If your workflow requires input parameters, enter the values as required.
 You can copy the values from the Signal object JSON displayed next to the input parameters, and paste them into the parameter fields.